 The Cayman Islands is quickly becoming one of the shopping meccas in the Caribbean and not just for duty-free items.
 From the high-end, to surprising bargains and everything in between, a wide range of goods and services can be found locally.
 Artwork, books, china, cameras, jewellery, watches, household accessories and furniture, to name a few, can be purchased from an array of shopping centres.
 Fashion lovers no longer have to travel abroad to purchase high-end clothing or accessories, as there are stores offering a wide selection of men’s suits and work wear and a phenomenal selection of swim and resort wear, lingerie and even evening wear, should you need to make an appearance at that gala.
 Fashionistas preferring a bargain should not lose heart; there are many shops that offer great choices, at very low prices.

 For those interested in local creations, there are stores around the Island that carry handmade crafts, artwork and delicious artisanal jams and pepper jellies.
 The historic shop at the National Museum is a wonderful stop to make, if buying local.
 They specialise in jewellery made from the beautiful and uncommon Caymanite.
-The Farmer’s Market in George Town (next to the cricket pitch) and at Camana Bay, continue to improve their offerings every year, with local farmers working diligently to increase the varieties of fruit and vegetables that can be grown in Cayman.
+The Farmer’s Market in George Town (next to the cricket pitch) and at Camana Bay, continue to improve their offerings, with local farmers working diligently to increase the varieties of fruit, vegetables and herbs that can be grown in Cayman.
 If you have green thumbs, head down to the Botanic Park, the Department of Agriculture (located in Lower Valley and open during the work week) or one of Cayman’s numerous plant nurseries to purchase plants and fruit-bearing trees.